 Long Form Certificate Not Always Available

 There are many states that offer long form certificates for domestic entities, including Delaware, D.C., Michigan, North Carolina, New York, New Jersey, Nevada, Texas and Virginia to name a few.
 A large number of states, however, only offer a short form Certificate of Good Standing.
-Of those states, a few, including Arizona, California, Georgia and Mississippi, offer ‘Certificates of Listing’ or a ‘Certificate of Entity History’ that recite the documents filed but do not indicate good standing status.
+Of those states, a few, including Arizona, California, Georgia and Missouri, offer ‘Certificates of Listing’ or a ‘Certificate of Entity History’ that recite the documents filed but do not indicate good standing status.
 This certificate can be combined with the short form Certificate of Good Standing to get essentially the same result as a long form good standing.

 Tax Obligations Not Always Indicated on Good Standing Certificates

 Whether you are obtaining a long form or short form Certificate of Good Standing, be aware that the certificate issued only indicates that the company exists and has complied with the requirements of the company registrar, usually the Secretary of State in the U.S. In most cases, the certificate will not indicate whether the entity has fulfilled its necessary tax obligations, even when failure to fulfill these obligations can cause a company’s good standing to be revoked.